kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 `timestamp`.
 We can apply similar functions to create the `located_in.csv` and `has_instance.csv` files as well.

 This completes the transformation of the relational data model to a graph data model!
+See the full code to reproduce the above steps [here](https://github.com/kuzudb/graphdb-demo/tree/main/src/python/transactions).

 ## Building the graph